0xj4an/ReFi-DAO-Website/content/resources-hub/documents/local-node-membership-agreement.md

 - All reasonable efforts will be made to ensure **continuity and fairness**, respecting the rights and responsibilities already granted to Local Nodes
 - Any material changes will be shared transparently with Local Nodes in advance

-Until then, this agreement serves as a **good-faith brand license** under ReFi DAO’s decentralized governance framework.
+Until then, this agreement serves as a **good-faith brand license** under ReFi DAO's decentralized governance framework.

 ### **6.5 Network Initiatives & Brand Extension Proposals**